roehampton/module-content/msc-software-development-2/week-04/lab/README.md

 > ##### WARNING -- A lot of SQL Incoming
 >
-> This aims to cover SQL for you again, but there is quite a bit of SQL we will enter with little explanation.
+> This section aims to cover SQL for you again, but there is quite a bit of SQL we will enter with little explanation.
 If you'd prefer to skip this section you can download the SQL here: https://raw.githubusercontent.com/kevin-chalmers/sd2/main/students.sql. **Save this file in the root of your repository.**
 >
 > To import the SQL as a database, run the following command in the root of your repository:
 >